 Small business owners, by the very nature of running a small business, don’t have the luxury of a big network of like-minded professionals.
 Everyone has their own niche, interests, or business plan—so where can you turn for advice, business loan help, feedback, and even commiseration?

 Whether you’re just starting a business or growing it into its next stage, you’d benefit from having somewhere to discuss issues and find solutions.
 Why waste your time reinventing the wheel?
 You’ve got the next best thing up ahead.

 The Internet is a great resource to find small business forums specifically aimed towards young entrepreneurs and business owners around the world.
 And with a wide range of industries and interests, you’re sure to find a forum for almost any business-related topic—from taking out small business loans to choosing the right business credit card.

-These forums can be a great way to fill the gaps of your knowledge, get or give expert advice, and enjoy a sense of community—so that you don’t feel like you’re all alone as you set out to make the world a better place.
+These small business forums can be a great way to fill the gaps of your knowledge, get or give expert advice, and enjoy a sense of community—so that you don’t feel like you’re all alone as you set out to make the world a better place.

 Here are 23 of the best small business forums: